nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/green_measures/skills/README.md

 ### 🏋️ Training a Green Skills Classifier

-Core to `SkillMeasures` is the predicting whether a skill entity is likely to be green or not, this is done by training a random forest classifier.
+Core to `SkillMeasures` is predicting whether a skill entity is likely to be green or not.
+This is done by training a random forest classifier.
 The green skills classifier can be trained by running:

 ```
 python dap_prinz_green_jobs/pipeline/green_measures/skills/green_skill_classifier.py